 A major aspect of the Device Testing program is the National Type Evaluation Program (NTEP).
 As a state who adopts the NTEP regulation, West Virginia requires that all new or newly installed weighing or measuring devices must have a NTEP Certificate of Conformance.
 This certificate indicates that devices are tested to ensure compliance to national standards prior to marketing.
 Before any new device is tested for accuracy in the field, our inspectors first determine that they meet the NTEP Certificate of Conformance requirements.

 The specifications and tolerances that apply to field device inspection and testing are adopted in the WV State Code and Rule from the National Institute of Standards & Technology: Handbook 44, "Specifications and Tolerances for Weighing or Measuring Devices".

 West Virginia is a member of the National Conference on Weights & Measures and the Southern Weights & Measures Association, which are the standard setting bodies for Weights & Measures issues in the United States.
 These important organizations are made up of all fifty states as well as numerous commodity and device manufacturers.

-(1) Consumer natural gas, water or electric utility meters are regulated by the Public Service Commission of West Virginia and not regulated by WV Weights & Measures.
+(1) Consumer natural gas, water or electric utility meters are regulated by the Public Service Commission of West Virginia and not by Weights & Measures.